locationtech/geogig/doc/manual/source/interaction/indexing-web-api.rst

-Web-Api Indexing Documentation
+Web-API indexing documentation
 ==============================

-The GeoGig indexing web API allows for the creation, updating, and listing of spatial indexes on feature trees within the repository.
+The GeoGig indexing web-API allows for the creation, updating, and listing of spatial indexes on feature trees within the repository.

-Index Create
+Index create
 ------------

 Creates a new index on a specified feature tree using a geometry attribute in that tree.
 Extra attributes may also be specified in order to improve query performance when the data is filtered on those attributes.